ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### Creating a Message

 It is necessary to retrieve the `seqno` (sequence number) of our wallet smart contract.
 To accomplish this, a `Client` is created which will be used to send a request to run the Get method "seqno" of our wallet.
-It is also necessary to add a seed phrase (which you saved during creating a wallet [here](#--external-and-internal-transactions)) to sign our transaction via the following steps:
+It is also necessary to add a seed phrase (which you saved during creating a wallet [here](#--external-and-internal-messages)) to sign our message via the following steps:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">